durrantmm/mustache/README.md

 Once complete, you can check to see if mustache installed properly by simply typing

     mustache

+This can then be called from anywhere on the file system while in the `mustache` conda environment.

 # Running `mustache align`
 Mustache uses BWA to align reads to a reference genome fasta, but it has to properly format the alignment files in order